Specialist mortgage advice

 What minimum income do I need?

 April Mortgages requires a minimum gross annual income of £24,000 and Hanley requires £25,000.
-Skipton and Melton do not publish a fixed minimum but apply loan-to-income multiples in the 4.49 to 5 times range.
-Joint applications combine both incomes for the affordability calculation.
+Skipton and Melton do not publish a fixed minimum but apply affordability assessments (Skipton caps at 4.49 times income).
+Metro Bank requires the joint borrowers – the supporting family members – to have a combined income of at least £75,000 a year.
+Joint applications combine incomes for the affordability calculation.

 Can I buy a flat with a 100% mortgage?

 Largely no. April and Melton refuse flats outright at 100% LTV.
 Hanley caps flats at 95% LTV under its wider policy.
 Skipton will consider flats by referral but on restrictive terms.
+Metro Bank accepts flats other than those above commercial premises, subject to a minimum 99-year lease.
 Flats carry leasehold, ground rent and post-cladding valuation risk that 100% LTV lenders typically will not absorb, which is a significant barrier for city centre buyers.

 Can I buy a new build with a 100% mortgage?

 Most lenders exclude new builds at 100% LTV because of the developer premium.
 New homes commonly lose value the moment they complete, which would create instant negative equity at 100% LTV.
-April and Melton ban new builds outright.
+April, Melton and Metro Bank ban new builds outright.
 Hanley caps new builds at 95% LTV.
 Skipton considers them case by case.

 Are 100% mortgages available in Scotland?

-Skipton, Hanley and April Mortgages all lend on Scottish property.
-Melton Building Society does not lend in Scotland at all.
+Skipton, Hanley and Metro Bank all lend on Scottish property (Metro Bank excludes the HS, KW and ZE island postcodes).
+April Mortgages and Melton lend in England and Wales only.
 Scottish buyers therefore have three options, and the choice usually narrows further based on property type, fees and lock-in tolerance.

 What is the rent cap rule on Skipton and Hanley?

 Skipton and Hanley link your new monthly mortgage payment to your current rent.
 With Skipton the payment cannot exceed 150% of your current rent.
 With Hanley the cap is 133%.
 This is the behavioural underwriting test that replaces a deposit.
-April and Melton do not apply a rent cap.
+April, Melton and Metro Bank do not apply a rent cap.

 Is it risky to buy with no deposit?